ytdl-org/youtube-dl/README.md

  - `format_id`: The sequence will be replaced by the format code specified by `--format`.
  - `duration`: The sequence will be replaced by the length of the video in seconds.

+Note that some of the aforementioned sequences are not guaranteed to be present since they depend on the metadata obtained by particular extractor, such sequences will be replaced with `NA`.

 The current default template is `%(title)s-%(id)s.%(ext)s`.

 In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
 In these cases, add the `--restrict-filenames` flag to get a shorter title: